razymawardi/ibm-courses/README.md

 # ibm-courses
-Repository for saving my work on Cognitive Class by IBM
+This repository is for saving my projects that i worked on Cognitive Class provided by IBM.